CyVerse-learning-materials/TRIPODS-Mini-Course-Containers/docker/dockerintro.rst

 ..
 Note::

-	If you're using Docker for Windows make sure you have `shared your drive <https://docs.docker.com/docker-for-windows/#shared-drives>`_.

 	If you're using an older version of Windows or MacOS you may need to use `Docker Machine <https://docs.docker.com/machine/overview/>`_ instead.
 All commands work in either bash or Powershell on Windows.

 Once you are done installing Docker, test your Docker installation by running the following command to make sure you are using version 1.13 or higher:

 .. code-block:: bash

 	$ docker --version
-	Docker version 17.09.0-ce, build afdb6d4
+	Docker version 18.03.1-ce, build 9ee9f40 # This is the version on my computer

 When run without ``--version`` you should see a whole bunch of lines showing the different options available with ``docker``.
 Alternatively you can test your installation by running the following: